Social Security Disability Claims for Bipolar Disorder

 Bipolar disorder’s cycles of depression and mania, with possible hyperactivity, rapid speech and thinking, euphoria, and poor judgement can make holding a job impossible for some.

 Fortunately, if you meet certain requirements or are unable to function at a level that allows you to hold a basic job, you may be eligible for disability benefits through the Social Security Administration (SSA).
-Our qualified SSD Lawyers can help you through the process.
+Our Social Security Disability attorneys can help you through the process.

 SAA Requirements for Bipolar Disorder

 The first step in qualifying for disability benefits for bipolar disorder is to meet the SSA’s Blue Book listing (12.04).

 To qualify for benefits under this listing, an individual must have medical documentation of at least three of the following:

 - Fleeting ideas or racing thoughts